 As organizations look at their emissions, waste, safety, use of resources and other factors related to sustainability, they will want to monitor trends and see how the current period compares to previous periods.
 The data warehouse lends itself very well to trend analysis.
 On a basic level, business intelligence (BI) could (but does not necessarily) provide an organization with the ability to minimize creating voluminous hard copy reports.
 Many organizations have drastically reduced hard copy reporting by providing the same and even better information electronically with BI.

-BI and the data warehouse provide meaningful, clean, and understood data that can be analyzed for a number of applications that would support sustainabilityand will make a contribution to a company’s bottom line.
+Data warehousing, BI, and analytics provide meaningful, clean, and understood data and metadata that can be analyzed for a number of applications that would support sustainability and will make a contribution to a company’s bottom line.

 - Employee commute – By analyzing employee commuting patterns, an organization can suggest alternatives to single passenger commute and provide incentives to car pool and to take public transportation which would result in less traffic congestion and less use of fossil fuels, and less emissions.
 This would require some adjustments in work schedules.